matthewjberger/trust/README.md

 }
 ```

-- What is `?` ?
-  - Sugar for methods returning `Result`
-  - Propagates error to the caller if they fail
+- `?` operator propagates error to the caller

 ## Debug Output